anshulkthr/sky-test/README-UPDATE.md

 - Update the search page to save recent search terms in the browser (Cookies or Local Storage) and display them in a list.
 - There should never be more than 5 saved terms.
 - The terms should be removed according to FIFO (First In First Out)

-Note: I am not listing somewhere but I am storing with local storage.
+**Note**: I am not listing somewhere, just storing with local storage in FIFO sequence, if any term is alreay exist with recent 5 and we are searching again then in that case I am updating the index of that term .

 <img width="415" alt="Screenshot 2022-05-03 at 12 05 22 PM" src="https://user-images.githubusercontent.com/9865547/166442500-2a6884df-ec3e-4b24-bc27-a611cf396705.png">